zettsu-t/cppMockgen/howToUse.md

 * -cc1 and more arguments : CppMockGen passes the arguments to clang -cc1.
 Compile options such as `-I`s, `-D`s, and `-m32` should be
   -same as tested codes.

+The tested header file should include all header files that tested and testing source files need.
+You can collect header files for a source file by `g++ -H file.cpp`.

 If all filenames specified with -source have an extension .c, CppMockGen treats the files as C (not C++) source code and disregards